 What is Aerobic Exercise?

-By definition, aerobic exercise means “with oxygen.”
-It is typically performed at low to moderate intensities over an extended period of time.
+By definition, aerobic means “with oxygen.”
+Aerobic exercise is typically performed at low to moderate intensities over an extended period.
 Your breathing and heart rate will increase as you exercise.
-This helps keep your heart, lungs, and circulatory system stay healthy.
+This helps keep your heart, lungs, and circulatory system healthy.
 Aerobic exercise is any type of cardiovascular conditioning.
 It includes activities like brisk walking, swimming, running, or cycling.

 Walking for Back Pain